bluebird75/luaunit/README.md

 It is released under the BSD license.

-Documentation is available on read-the-docs: http://luaunit.readthedocs.org/en/latest/
+Documentation is available on [read-the-docs](http://luaunit.readthedocs.org/en/latest/)

 ### History